whotracksme/whotracks.me/blog/adblockers_performance_study.md

 benefiting all users, no matter which extension they use, as the efficiency of content-blockers improves.

-*Edit of 20-02-2019*: The study has been updated with the specific version of each content-blocker measured.
+[*Edit of 20-02-2019*](https://github.com/cliqz-oss/whotracks.me/pull/154): The study has been updated with the specific version of each content-blocker measured.

+[*Edit of 15-03-2019*](https://github.com/cliqz-oss/whotracks.me/pull/161): DuckDuckGo's description has been amended to more accurately describe the way their content-blocker is used in practice: focusing on blocking third-party trackers, but not ads.